What's a 'Good' Score for Your Dream University?

 To know what a "good" score is, you first need to know what the average is.
 The worldwide average IBDP score typically hovers around 30 points.

 You may have heard of higher averages in recent years.
 Scores between 2020-2022 were inflated due to assessment changes during the COVID-19 pandemic.
 Since 2023, grade distributions have returned to pre-pandemic standards.
-The May 2024 global average was 30.32 points.
+The May 2024 global average was just over 30 points (30.3 approximately).

 Part 3: Tiers of Success - Linking Your Score to University Goals